 Neo Secured Credit has a minimum credit limit of $50, while the maximum is dependent on how much you can afford to put down as a security deposit.
 This credit card is a great option to build credit as you’re guaranteed approval so long as you can provide the minimum deposit of $50.

 You can then use the card like a regular credit card and make purchases.
-On average, you can earn 5% in cash back with Neo partners.
-As a welcome bonus, you can earn up to 15% cash back on your first purchase with Neo partners.
-The Neo Secured Credit card has no monthly fees and is great for building credit and tracking spending through its Insights dashboard.
+You can earn up to 4% cashback on gas and groceries and up to 1% everywhere else.
+The Neo Secured Credit card has a $5 monthly fee and is great for building credit and tracking spending through its Insights dashboard.

 Home Trust Secured Visa Card